 Abbe sine condition application

 Sine condition is true for optical systems which don’t have spherical aberrations and coma.
-And vice versa, if sine condition is true for given optical system that optical system doesn’t have spherical aberration and coma.
-Such optical system named as aplanatic system.
-In other words sine condition is condition of aplanatism.
+Vice versa if sine condition is true for given optical system, that optical system doesn’t have spherical aberration and coma.
+Such optical system is named aplanatic system.
+In other words, sine condition is condition of aplanatism.
 This is a key indicator of microscope lens performance.

-Sometimes if optical system has residual aberrations this can be characterized as OSC (offence against the sine condition).
-Level of deviation from sine condition shows on extent of proximity of concerned optical system to aplanatic optical system.
+If the optical system has residual aberrations, this can be characterized as OSC (offence against the sine condition).
+Level of deviation from sine condition shows the extent of proximity of concerned optical system to aplanatic optical system.

-One of result from sine condition is that maximal aperture aplanatic systems is 0.5 although practically it isn’t achieved.
+One effect from sine condition is that maximal aperture aplanatic systems is 0.5 although non achievable.

 Light pencil invariant and Straubel theorem for transferring